Skip to Main Content

 The more resources, the better

-There are systematic reviews in many subject areas such as education, social work, and even engineering where different databases are appropriate and very different conclusions would be reached.
+There are systematic reviews in many subject areas, such as education, social work, and even engineering, where different databases are appropriate and would yield very different conclusions.
 Some research is suggested below:

 Suggested databases for different subject areas